Herpe History, Family Crest & Coats of Arms

 Herpe Settlers in United States in the 20th Century

-- Louis Herpe, aged 19, who emigrated to the United States from Jersey, Channel Islands, in 1904
+- Louis Herpe, aged 19, who immigrated to the United States from Jersey, Channel Islands, in 1904

 - Isidor Herpe, aged 25, who settled in America from London, in 1905